 My routine: I take a generic One A Day Multivitamin for Women.
 You can buy generic versions even cheaper from Target or Walgreens.

 If you have allergies, you’re going to want to prepare for those as well.
 You never know what allergens you’re going to run into on the road!
-I have serious allergies, and take a generic Zyrtec e v e r y. s i n g l e. d a y.
 You can buy an entire year’s supply for less than $20, and it hardly takes up any room in your pack.

 A Steripod is a small plastic toothbrush cover that helps prevent bacteria growth on toothbrush bristles.
 It clips over the bristles, and has a small tablet inside that releases a vapor that’s similar to mouthwash.